Lethja/Newth/CMake/README.md

 ### Long names

-CMake depends on some file names having more characters then can be stored on a DOS file system which is limited to a maximum of 8 characters and an additional 3 characters for an extension.
-These files have been given a shorter name to be store-able on these older systems but are useless without the correct name.
+CMake relies on filenames that exceed the character limits imposed by the classic FAT file system used by DOS, which adheres to the 8.3 filename convention, 8 characters for the name and 3 characters for the extension.

+To make these files compatible with older systems, they have been given shorter names, but this renders them ineffective without their original, longer names.
-To fix this: a symbolic link file with the correct name `CMakeLists.txt` can be made pointing to `CML.txt`
+To resolve this, you can create a symbolic link with the correct name `CMakeLists.txt` pointing to `CML.txt`.

-Open a terminal/command prompt in the directory containing the `CML.txt` and run the following:
+Open a terminal/command prompt in the directory containing `CML.txt` and run the following command:

 #### Posix